vincentfusco/tt06_555/README.md

 ## History

-The inventor of the original 555 Timer was Hans Camenzind.
-The idea for the 555 came from work he did on PLLs while at Signetics (Phillips) in the era when circuit layout was done by hand by cutting Rubylith.
+The 555 Timer is the most widely used analog IC ever made [1].
+It was invented in the era of IC design when layout was still done by hand by cutting Rubylith.

-At Signetics, Hans had needed an oscillator whose frequency could be set by an external resistor and capacitor, whose frequency was not dependent on supply voltage.
+Its inventor was Hans Camenzind, who got the idea for the product when working on PLLs at Signetics (now Phillips).
+At Signetics, Hans had needed an oscillator whose frequency could be set by an external resistor and capacitor independent of supply voltage.

-He quit Signetics and decided to try to make this product a reality.

 His first design was the NE566 Voltage-Controlled Oscillator:

 ![566 Oscillator](./docs/566_oscillator.PNG)

-The circuit works by charging Cext with a constant-current I = (1/6)Vcc.
+The circuit works by charging Cext with a constant-current I = (1/6)Vcc/Rext.

 Charging a capacitor with a constant current gives a linear ramp.

-This linear ramp can go as high as 2/3 Vcc until the top comparator switches the current to sinking.
+This linear ramp rises upwards and can go as high as 2/3 Vcc until the top comparator fires and switches the current to sinking.

-This downward linear ramp gets to 1/3 Vcc until the bottom comparator switches the current back to sourcing.
+This downward linear ramp continues until it gets to 1/3 Vcc when the bottom comparator switches the current back to sourcing.

 Thus, the resulting capacitor waveform is a triangle wave which continually bounces between 1/3 Vcc and 2/3 Vcc.